 CIRIA, CIEEM and IEMA have developed Biodiversity Net Gain – Principles and Guidance for UK Construction and Developments.
 These principles provide a framework that helps developers improve the UK’s biodiversity by contributing towards strategic priorities to conserve and enhance nature while progressing with sustainable development.

 An ecological or biodiversity enhancement is an action that improves biodiversity and ecological habitat in the local environment.
 Enhancements should increase opportunities for local biodiversity and go beyond normal business practice or predetermined planning and construction conditions.
 There is a growing awareness of the need to 'green the grey', particularly in the construction of new coastal defences.
 Pilot projects have been underway over the last few years and people are increasing looking to adopt this principle in their designs.
 The Environment Agency published an 'Ecological Ehancment Process Guide' in 2011 to help facilitate this work.
-The Solent Forum have prepared a webpage on 'Ecological Enhancement' that links to this Guide and other resources.
+The Solent Forum have prepared a resource hub on building biodiversity into development that links to this Guide and other resources.

 If you wish to undertake work or development within an SSSI then you may require written permission from Natural England.
 Natural England has a duty to ensure that works within a SSSI boundary do not damage its features of interest; it undertakes monitoring of SSSIs and habitats sites, which informs site management actions.
 This may also inform off-site actions including for example managing the impact of diffuse water pollution.
 This permission, obtained from Natural England, is known as 'Notice of proposal to carry out an operation on an SSSI'.
 This Notice is not usually needed in addition to other permissions, for example, if planning permission or a marine licence has been granted.
 For more information see Natural England's Guidance for SSSI Owners and Occupiers.
 To see whether your location for works has been designated as an SSSI, visit Natural England's Designated Sites System.